lbamford/fis-karaf/ocp-karaf-hello/README.md

 Overview of example purpose:

  *  web service to receive hello SOAP requests
- *  write any received hßello SOAP requests to a daily file
+ *  write any received hello SOAP requests to a daily file
  *  put received hello SOAP requests on a message queue, configured by either config map or prop file (env dependent)
  *  responds back to client with velocity template and 202 acknowledgement